sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/snowflake.rst

 **Read from Snowflake**
 +++++
-Now, you are ready to start using the Snowflake Connection in Fire Insights.
+Now, you are ready to start using the Snowflake Connection in Sparkflows.

 - Fire, now, enables you to read data from snowflake using **Read From Snowflake** node.